dotlang/language/README.md

 ## Method call resolution
 How runtime should handle a method call like: `f(x,y,z)`?
+- If a parameter is named `this`, it can match with subtypes of that type.
+Other than that, type of the argument must match with dynamic type of the parameter being sent.
+- For example if we have `process(this: Shape), work(x: Shape), work(x: Circle)` and process calls `work(this)` and we call process with a variable of type Circle, it will accept it and call `work(Circle)`.
+This provides a dynamic method override behavior that can be seen in other OOP languages.
+- Also matching with multiple input types, provides multiple method dispatch.
 (Argument is the data which is being passed, parameter is the function input).
 1. Find all methods with name `f` who has 3 inputs.
 2. If caller has also specified names for arguments, drop candidates who don't match with those names.
-3. Set i=1
-4. For i'th argument:
- 4.1.
-If type of corresponding parameter does not match with argument's dynamic type, ignore the candidate (For example we have passed a Shape but function expects a Circle).
-This step is done based on matching rule.
- 4.2.
-Select the candidate(s) that cover most fields of the current argument (most specialized).
-5. If there are more than one candidates remaining, repeat step 2 for next argument (i++).
-6. If there is no candidate, issue a runtime error.
+3. If there is a candidate which is matching with dynamic type of arguments, call it.
-7. If there is more than one candidate, issue a runtime error.
+4. If there is an argument named `this`, traverse in it's type graph and filter candidates.
+5. If result is empty -> error
+6. if result has one item -> call
+7. Issue error

-8. If there is only one candidate, call it. functions with named empty types are superior to unnamed (anything).
+functions with named empty types are superior to unnamed (anything).
 ```
 func process(x: anything)